-Other squadmates include two humans: former police officer Liam and the sternly militaristic Cora Biotics In narrative terms, biotic powers refer to the ability of certain organic lifeforms to create and manipulate mass effect fields.
-In gameplay terms, biotic powers are the justification for some good oldfashioned space telekinesis, pure and simple.
+Other squadmates include two humans: former police officer Liam and the sternly militaristic Cora biotics In narrative terms, biotic powers refer to the ability of certain organic lifeforms to create and manipulate mass effect fields.
+In gameplay terms, biotic powers are the iustification for some good oldfashioned space telekinesis, pure and simple.
 Old abilities such as Charge return from games gone by, enabling you to barrel across the battlefield in the blink of an eye before colliding into some beleaguered alien chump with a screen-shuddering thump.
 When paired with Ryder's jetpack, the power enables you to zip around skirmishes with unprecedented ease, doling out pain as you zip from point to point.
 The biotic Barrier is another returning power, and this nifty shield has been upgraded to let players deflect projectiles at foolhardy foes.
-And since all powers now operate on individual - rather than global cooldowns, you'll be able to chain abilities together one after another.
+And since all powers now operate on individual-rather than globalcooldowns, you'll be able to chain abilities together one after another.

-Crafting gear and weaponry has been a key component in BioWare's games over the years, but the system has never appeared in a Mass Effect game - until now.
+Crafting gear and weaponry has been a key component in BioWare's games over the years, but the system has never appeared in a Mass Effect game-until now.
 You won't just be able to forge whatever you fancy from the get-go, though; you'll have to do your research first.
 So, engage in a few bust-ups with Andromeda's resident meanies, the Kett, and you might be able to scavenge enough alien tech to figure out how their powerful plasma weapons work.
 At this stage you'll be able to craft and name your own Kett-inspired firearms and dole them out to your appreciative team.
 And, thanks to the return of melee weapons (last seen in Mass Effect 3's multiplayer modes) you'll also be able to craft mighty Krogan hammers and fearsome space-aged blades with which to slice up your alien foes.
-That said, the Andromeda team has been keen to emphasise that crafting won't be a necessity for campaign success - it's more of an optional extra for especially intrepid explorers.
+That said, the Andromeda team has been keen to emphasize that crafting won't be a necessity for campaign success-it's more of an optional extra for dialogue While it might be the gunfights and alien vistas that steal the show in terms of pre-release trailers and artwork, dialogue remains a major focus for the Andromeda team, and conversation has been overhauled for this new chapter in the Mass Effect saga.
+For starters, the familiar blue and red hues of Paragon and Renegade dialogue options have been dropped in favor of a more nuanced system designed to let you voice disagreement without hurling an NPC out of a window.
+And while your morality won't be constantly charted on a binary scale, your choices will have an impact on how squad members relate to you. and could even cause tensions within your team.
+As for the question of how the heck you can understand every alien language and Andromeda dialect at first contact, BioWare reckons it's all neatly explained in-game...